-It is easy to create templates for your own use as explained in "Saving templates" on page 64.
+It is easy to create templates for your own use as explained in "Saving templates" on page 61.
 Prism offers additional tools for those who create templates for others.

 Prism saves the template file in a category folder, in the Templates folder, in the program folder.
-For example, save a template to "C:\Program Files\Prism3\Templates\Physiology\Blood Pressure.pzt".
-Use system tools to rename templates or categories, or to move templates between systems.
+For example, save a template to "HD:Prism3:Templates:Physiology:Blood Pressure".

-When Prism opens a template, it also opens a help file with the same name, if one exists.
-For example, if you open the file named doseresponse.pzt, Prism will open doseresponse.hlp in the same folder.
+When Prism opens a template, it also opens a help file with the same name but followed by an underscore character, if one exists.
+For example, if you open the file named doseresponse, Prism will try to open doseresponse in the same folder.
 You'll need to purchase another program to create the help file.
-Assign the help topic you want users to see first to have topic ID #1.
-Configure your help file to stay on top, so the help window will float on top of Prism.
+Assign the help topic you want users to see first to have topic ID # 1.
 You don't have to create a help file, as templates can be very useful even without associated help.

 When you choose a template category from the Welcome (or New Table) dialog, a short description of that category appears on the dialog.
-To create or edit that description, create (or edit) the file explanation.txt.
+To create or edit that description, create (or edit) the file explanation.
 A separate copy of this file goes into each category folder, in the Templates folder, in the program folder.
 If you don't create an explanation file, the explanation window will be blank.

-If you have created many template categories, you can control the order that Prism displays them the list.
-To do this, create a file with the extension ord in each category folder.
+If you have created many template categories, you can control the order that Prism displays them in the list.
+To do this, create a file ending with ".ord" in each category folder.
 The file itself can be empty; it is only the file name that determines the order.
 The file name should be a number from 1 to 500, for example 001.ord or 23.ord or 140.ord.
 Folders with lower ord numbers are listed first.
 Folders without ord numbers are listed after the others.